swarnendubiswas/dotemacs/README.md

 I use Emacs as my primary editor.
 Other than text and elisp editing, I use Emacs for editing C/C++, LaTeX, and Python files.
 The current setup should work fine for these major modes, but is not well-tuned for programming with Java.
 I think other IDEs such as Eclipse are way better for working with Java.

 * Python - I use Elpy and gtags (and its variants) for code completion
-* C/C++ - I use irony mode and rtags for code completion.
-Gtags should also work depending on preference.
+* C/C++ - I use irony mode and gtags for code completion.
+RTags should also work depending on preference.

 ## Installation